 Skip to main content

-A mini-moon captured by gravity until Thanksgiving
+Earth’s second moon: A mini-moon has been captured by gravity until Thanksgiving

 2024 PT5 is a near-Earth object roughly 36 ft in diameter discovered on 7 August 2024, when it was 353,200 miles from Earth.
 It's most recent approach to Earth was 8 August 2024 and flew past at 3,100 mph.

-Jacksonville, Fl – In an extraordinary celestial event, Earth has been hosting a “mini-moon” the size of a city bus for the past several weeks.
-Officially named asteroid 2024 PT5, this object entered Earth’s orbit on September 29, 2024, and will remain nearby until November 25, just in time for Thanksgiving.
+JACKSONVILLE, Fla. – In an extraordinary celestial event, Earth has been hosting a “mini-moon” the size of a city bus for the past several weeks.

-Unlike Earth’s Moon, this mini-moon is a temporary visitor from deep space, poised to return to its solar system trajectory once its Earth-bound journey ends.
+Unlike Earth’s moon, this mini-moon is a temporary visitor from deep space, poised to return to its solar system trajectory once its Earth-bound journey ends.

 Mini-moons are asteroids or space debris that temporarily enter Earth’s gravitational influence, moving into orbit for weeks or months before being flung back into the solar system.
 While Earth’s orbit occasionally captures such objects, they’re a rare phenomenon.

-This latest mini-moon, 2024 PT5, was discovered in August 2024 by the Asteroid Terrestrial-impact Last Alert System (ATLAS), a network of telescopes designed to detect objects close to Earth.
+This latest mini-moon, 2024 PT5, was discovered in August by the Asteroid Terrestrial-impact Last Alert System (ATLAS), a network of telescopes designed to detect objects close to Earth.

 Amateur astronomer Tony Dunn provided a simulation on social media showing the asteroid’s path relative to Earth.
-According to his analysis, 2024 PT5 has been near Earth since July 2024 but was only gravitationally captured in late September.
+According to his analysis, 2024 PT5 has been near Earth since July but was only gravitationally captured in late September.

 The simulation reveals that the asteroid’s path, marked as a red line, traces a partial orbit around Earth, spanning approximately 25% of the planet.